benuh/ML_AL_Notes/guides/fundamentals/REGULARIZATION_TECHNIQUES_GUIDE.md

 **When to use:**
 - Deep neural networks
-- Network is overfitting
+- Network is overfitting (large train-validation gap)
-- Typical dropout rates: 0.2-0.5 for hidden layers, 0.5 for input layer
+- Typical dropout rates:
+  - Hidden layers: 0.2-0.5 (commonly 0.3-0.4)
+  - Input layer: 0.1-0.2 (more conservative)
+  - Recurrent layers: 0.1-0.3 (lower rates for RNNs/LSTMs)

 ---